suryakailash-risk/Rental-Car/README.md

 ### Configuration

 1. Update the database connection settings in the code to match your AWS RDS MySQL instance.
+(I have changed to loacl you can change the link of the host)

 2. If you have any additional stored procedures or queries, add them to the `dictionarydata` variable in the code.